 The coffin of Mary Queen of Scots rested in the Church Chancel, on its way to London from Peterborough for reburial at Westminster Abbey.
 A site that would have almost certainly been witnessed by Oliver Cromwell who was 13 at the time and attending the school opposite.

 Standing directly opposite All Saints Church by the market square is the old grammar school once attended by Cromwell, and also by Samuel Pepys, the Restoration diarist.
 Today it houses the Cromwell Museum, which contains one of the most complete public collections relating to Oliver Cromwell, including several important paintings.

 The site where Huntingdon's castle once stood, on the banks of the Great Ouse.
 Originally of timber construction, it was built in 1068 by William I, over the site of the old Saxon town.
-Although the main palisade was destroyed following a siege in 1174, the site remained occupied as a seat of power until the 17th C. Today just the earthworks remain - open to the public.
+Although the main palisade was destroyed following a siege in 1174, the site remained occupied as a seat of power until the 17th C. Today just the earthworks remain, forming a public park.

 Originally a priory, the property passed to the Cromwell family in 1536.
 Rebuilt by Oliver Cromwell's Great Grandfather, the house later became the residence of the Earls of Sandwich.
 Open to the public in the mid-summer on Sundays for Tours and Teas.

 June to end August, Sundays and BH only 2pm - 5pm - Admission

 Location: Brampton Rd, Huntingdon PE29 3BN